-Sabertooth 2x25 has three indicator LEDs.
+Sabertooth 2x5 has two indicator LEDs.

-The blue LED marked Status1 is used to communicate various information about the current state.
+The blue LED is used to communicate various information about the current state.
 In most cases Status1 acts as a power indicator.
 In R/C mode, it glows dimly if there is no RC link present and brightly if there is an RC link.
+In lithium mode, the blue LED will blink out the number of lithium cells detected.